offconvex/offconvex.github.io/_posts/2016-03-14-stability.md

 > $\mathbb{E}[R - R_S] = \Delta$

-Defering the exact definition of $\Delta$ to the proof, let's think about this for a second.
+Deferring the exact definition of $\Delta$ to the proof, let's think about this for a second.
 What I find so remarkable about this theorem is that it turns a statistical problem into a purely algorithmic one: All we need for generalization is an algorithmic notion of robustness.
 Our algorithm's output shouldn't change much if perturb one of the data points.
 It's almost like a sanity check.
 Had you coded up an algorithm and this wasn't the case, you'd probably go look for a bug.

 ### Proof